sylvainlaurent/JDBC-Performance-Logger/README.md

 - Only the first ResultSet of queries is logged (`Statement.getMoreResults()` works but no effort has been put to log the fetching of those ResultSets)

 ## Potential ClassLoader issues
+**There should not be any problem when using the "java agent way".**

-Here are the rules to observe :
+For the "driver way", here are the rules to observe :
-- The jdbc-perf-logger must be able to use your bare JDBC driver
+- The jdbc-perf-logger-driver must be able to use your bare JDBC driver
-- The DataSource you use must be able to use the jdbc-perf-logger driver classes
+- The DataSource you use must be able to use the jdbc-perf-logger-driver classes

 Here are the most common cases with Tomcat :
 - Tomcat _shared.loader_ includes